 Join us for the first 2022 quarterly meeting of GCIR’s Legal Services Working Group.
 The meeting agenda is below.
 Note that Legal Services Working Group meetings are only open to grantmaking institutions and philanthropic advisors.

 The fourth quarterly meeting of GCIR's Legal Services Working Group (LSWG).

-The first quarter meeting of GCIR's California Immigrant Integration Initiative (CIII).
+The fourth quarterly meeting of GCIR's California Immigrant Integration Initiative (CIII).

-The fourth quarterly meeting of the California Census 2020 Statewide Funders' Initiative.
+The fourth quarterly meeting of GCIR's Delivering on the Dream (DOTD) network.

 Join GCIR for a discussion with researchers, funders, and census mobilizers to debrief the results of philanthropic investments during the 2020 census cycle and to explore steps that can be taken to preserve the infrastructure developed and knowledge gained in 2020 for the lead up to the 2030 census.

 Join GCIR for a discussion with the Alliance for Justice and leading immigrant justice organizations to understand how philanthropy can fund in the 501(c)4 space while also learning about active opportunities.

 Join the Institute for Local Government and Grantmakers Concerned with Immigrants and Refugees for this special session.
 Drawing on demographic information and a recent research project, panelists will discuss key legal service needs in the state and how government and philanthropic investments can support community members working toward stabilizing their immigration status.

 GCIR recently commissioned a study to analyze how philanthropy worked to support immigrant communities via relief funds.
 Join us for a dive into the findings and discussion on how foundations can prepare for future relief efforts.